pkdone/mongo-agg-schema-analyzer/README.md

 ```

-## Load The Extract Schema JavaScript Functions
+## Load The Schema Extraction JavaScript Functions

-Via the [MongoDB Shell](https://www.mongodb.com/docs/mongodb-shell/), connected to your MongoDB database and then execute the following to load the `extractSchema()` JavaScript function and related supporting functions, ready to be used by the subsequent Aggregation pipeline.
+Via the [MongoDB Shell](https://www.mongodb.com/docs/mongodb-shell/), connected to your MongoDB database, execute the following to load the `extractSchema()` JavaScript function and related supporting functions, ready to be used by the subsequent aggregation pipeline.

 ```javascript
 load('mongo-agg-extract-schema.js');